How Much Does It Cost to Move a Piano Locally?

 How to Calculate the Cost of Moving a Piano?

 There are many different factors that go into the costs of getting a piano moved by professionals.
-Calculating the costs can be complicated, but it can be done by looking at several different factors.
+Calculating the costs (by using moving cost calculator) can be complicated, but it can be done by looking at several different factors.
 The first thing you will need to do is determine what type of piano you have.
 Once this is done, the piano will need to be measured and other aspects of your move will need to be considered, including distance and weight.

 Types & Sizes

 Depending on the type and size of the piano, it will require different methods to ensure its safety when moving.
 There are two main types of pianos – vertical and baby grand.
 Vertical pianos are a bit easier to move than baby grand pianos, but heavier or more expensive pianos can require special equipment and expertise that standard moving companies do not provide.
 When moving a grand piano or a heavier piano is required, make sure to prepare beforehand and let movers know the make and model of the piano.